EngineeringLast Updated Sep 6, 20248 min read

 The first continuous integration (CI) tools were all self-hosted, meaning they ran on a developer’s local computer or server.
-Although this setup was viewed favorably by dev teams at the time, it has limited flexibility, and developers had to spend time maintaining the infrastructure.
+This setup was well received by dev teams at the time, but it has limited flexibility.
+Developers had to spend time maintaining the infrastructure, diverting focus away from actual development and reducing overall productivity.

 This article explains what self-hosted infrastructure is and discusses use cases for running continuous integration jobs on it.
 It also explains some of the advantages dev teams may discover when running CI jobs outside the public cloud.